 • You can’t be dropped from coverage when you are sick.

 • Health Insurers can’t place lifetime limits on your coverage.
 As of 2014 annual limits are eliminated as well.

 • All new plans sold on or off the marketplace must include a wide range of new benefits.
 These include wellness visits and preventative tests and treatments at no additional out-of-pocket cost.

 • All full-time workers who work for companies with more than 50 employees must be offered job-based health coverage by 2015.
 Employers who do not offer coverage will pay a per-employee fee.

 • Small businesses with under 50 full-time employees can use a part of the marketplace called the SHOP (small business health options program) to purchase group health plans for their employees.

 • Medicare isn’t part of the marketplace.
-If you have Medicare keep it!
+If you have Medicare, keep it!

-• When you apply for the marketplace you’ll find out if you qualify for free or low-cost coverage from Medicaid or the Children’s Health Insurance Program (CHIP).
-You’ll also be made aware if you qualify for Medicare.
+• When you apply for the marketplace, you’ll find out if you qualify for free or low-cost coverage from Medicaid or the Children’s Health Insurance Program (CHIP).
+You’ll also find out if you qualify for Medicare.

-What Does ObamaCare Do?
+What Does ObamaCare Do? – Specifics Explained